|

 Pinterest is another valuable place to research.
 If it’s popular on Pinterest, it will be popular on Etsy as well.
 The boxes under the search give you some good ideas for additional keywords.

 Modifiers are also a good way to narrow down your scope.
-They can be descriptive (cute, floral, geometric) or related to who it’s for (for him, for kids, for beginners.)
+They can be descriptive (cute, floral, geometric) or related to who it’s for (for him, for kids, for beginners, etc.)

 using Pinterest search box to search for product ideas

-On Pinterest, searching for “printable” gives you a lot of good product ideas.
+Searching for “printable” gives you many good product ideas on Pinterest.

 Want to open an Etsy shop?
 Here are 40 free listings.